Paleobathymetry

 Note

 As with regular backtracking, those sediment grid points lying inside the age grid (valid regions) use an oceanic subsidence model and those outside use a continental rifting model.
-However, in lieu of explicitly providing the rift start and end ages (as for a 1D drill site) each 2D grid point samples the builtin rift start/end age grids.
-Each grid point is also assigned a plate ID (using static polygons) and reconstructed back through time.
+However, for the continental rifting model, in lieu of explicitly providing the rift start and end ages (as for a 1D drill site), each 2D grid point samples the built-in rift start/end age grids.

 Each grid point has a single lithology, with an initial compacted thickness sampled from the total sediment thickness grid at present day that is progressively decompacted back through geological time.